D3KRYPT/Food-reel-platform-mern-/README.md

-🍔 Zomato Clone – MERN Stack Backend
+🍔 FoodFlick – MERN Stack Backend

-A scalable backend for a Zomato-like food delivery platform built using the MERN stack.
+A scalable backend for a modern food discovery and delivery platform built using the MERN stack.
-The application supports JWT-based authentication, role-based authorization, protected APIs, and image uploads using Multer + ImageKit CDN.
+FoodFlick supports JWT-based authentication, role-based authorization, protected APIs, and media uploads using Multer + ImageKit CDN.

 🚀 Features
 👤 Users